xrickastley/origins-math-docs/docs/addon/value_providers_api.md

 For a specific `Power` instance, the priority of `ValueProvider` A and `ValueProvider` B depend on the `Power`'s class inheritance, where a more "recently" inherited class, i.e. a class deeper in the inheritance chain, will have higher priority.

-For instance, say that a `Power` instance is an instance of `MyCustomPower`, where the `MyCustomPower` class follows the given inheritance chain:
+For instance, say that a `Power` instance is an instance of `MyCustomPower`, where the `MyCustomPower` class follows the given inheritance chain, where for `A > B`, `B extends A`:

 ```
-MyCustomPower < MyAbstractCustomPower < VariableIntPower < Power
+Power > VariableIntPower > MyAbstractCustomPower > MyCustomPower
 ```

 If a `ValueProvider` for both `MyAbstractCustomPower` and `VariableIntPower` exist, the `ValueProvider` for `MyAbstractCustomPower` takes the higher priority, as it is more deeper in the inheritance chain than `VariableIntPower`.